ThanSitt/nordpool_electricity_price_prediction/reports/README.md

 # Reports

+This directory is for generated report artifacts only.

-`report1.pdf` was an empty placeholder and has been removed.
-Model results and methodology are documented in the training notebooks and the repository README.
+The old `report1.pdf` placeholder has been removed.
+Model methodology and results are documented in the training notebooks and in the main repository README.

-Add only generated, non-empty report artifacts to this directory.
+Only add non-empty, generated files here.